 This is the second in a 2-course sequence that integrates critical reading, thinking, writing, and other communication skills to prepare students to construct discourse in both academic and professional career situations.
-In this course, students continue to engage in close reading of textual and visual compositions; however, the construction of argument, and its role in public discourse, is emphasized.
+In this course, students continue to engage in close reading of textual and visual compositions: however, the construction of argument. and its role in public discourse, is emphasized.
 Students learn to write longer, more sustained arguments with more sophisticated logic, rhetorical skill, and critical complexity.
-Emphasis is placed on understanding the role of individuals as both readers and writers of global culture.
-Prerequisite: Successful completion of ENGL 1113 or equivalent.
+Students will write documented essays using appropriate research citation styles.
+Students are also required to write other formal and informal assignments.
+Prerequisite: Successful completion of ENGL 1113.